 Find out more about the history of the Paralympic movement, the work and life of Professor Sir Ludwig Guttmann and the start of the Paralympic Games.
 Read more

-We are delighted to announce that the Paralympic Heritage Centre is now open for ‘bubbles’ and small group bookings.
+We are delighted to announce that the Paralympic Heritage Centre is now open to visitors.

 Take a look at the full range of Summer and Winter Paralympic Sports.
 Who knows what sports and technologies might be included in the future as Paralympic sports continue to develop and evolve.